-Alprazolam (Xanax) Addiction And Treatment
+Alprazolam (Xanax) Abuse, Addiction, And Treatment Options

 Xanax (alprazolam), like other prescription benzodiazepines (benzos), has the potential to be abused.
 This abuse can ultimately lead to dependence and addiction.
 This is why Xanax is one of the most commonly abused medications in the United States today.